subhdhal/todo-api-service/README.md

 2. Point `kubectl` to that cluster and install Argo CD.
 3. Apply the files under `argo/` into the cluster where Argo CD runs.
 4. Push code/Helm changes to GitHub and let Argo CD sync them to the cluster.

-This is meant as a learning/portfolio project, not a full production platform.